amandaaduong/BIS15W2024-group7/README.md

 This repository is for Group 7 for BIS015_W2024.
 (Ketong Zhang, Jasmine Hsiao, Amanda Duong)

+Our project is about sea turtles, globally and nationally, with an emphasis on loggerhead and green sea turtles.

 This repository includes:
 - The "data" folder, which contains all of the raw data for the project.
 - The "project rubrics" folder which contains the project evaluation and rubric.